jbshirk/hugo/docs/content/tutorials/create-a-multilingual-site.md

 </html>
 ~~~

-The above shows both techniques, using an `if eq` and `else if eq` to check the locale, and using `index` to pull strings from the data file that matches the locale set in the site's config file.
+The above shows a pair of techniques that work together, first using a chain of `if eq`'s to check the locale, and then using `index` to pull strings from the data file that matches the locale set in the site's config file.

 ## Customize Dates